aptech/docs/docs/CR-svdcusv.rst

    ::

-      //Check for success or failure of each submatrix if ismiss(s[.,1,1]);
+      // Check for success or failure of each submatrix if ismiss(s[.,1,1]);

 .. seealso:: Functions :func:`svd2`, :func:`svds`, :func:`svdusv`